Donmiao/vat_exporter/README.md

 3. Run the python script “build_vat.py”, and the output files will be saved to “/UnityProject/Assets/bvh/local” or “/UnityProject/Assets/bvh/world”.

-## Verify animation texture in Unity
+## Reconstruct animation texture in Unity

 1. Import and open /UnityProject
 2. Open Assets/Scenes/SampleScene and run to display the verification demo; or create an empty gameObject and add script “VAT Resolver ” as a new component.
 Modify the value of vertex_texture and Rotation_texture.